puppetlabs/ezbake/README.md

 The filename of the built uberjar is determined by what value `:uberjar-name` is set to in its `project.clj`

-ezbake will attempt to resolve the coordinates of these external uberjars using the repositories specified in the `:repositories` key of your project.clj
+EZBake will attempt to resolve the coordinates of these external uberjars using the repositories specified in the `:repositories` key of your project.clj

 #### cli-defaults.sh
-`cli-defaults.sh` is intended to be a file from which default shell script variables can be defined by a project, and be loaded by ezbake's `cli-app` script.
+`cli-defaults.sh` is intended to be a file from which default shell script variables can be defined by a project, and be loaded by EZBake's `cli-app` script.
 That is, the script which is run when commands like `service my-project start` are called.